Activities of the mikroBIOMIK Society

 HUMUS sapiens and the Extreme Biopolitical Bistro @Biotopia EAT Festival in Munich

 Earth is more than just dirt under our feet: it is a complex and dynamic ecosystem, home to thousands of different organisms and the basis of our food.
-We invte you to explore a variety of soil samples.
+Julian and Josephine invite you to explore a variety of soil samples with the microscope.

 Many thanks also to Markéta Dolejšová, Denisa Kera, Zohar Messeca-Fara und Yair Reshef vom Extreme Biopolitical Bistro.